-How to Include Your Edited System Files in Windows XP, MCE or Server 2003 Setup ISO?
+How to Integrate Modified System Files in Windows Setup ISO?

 Here is a step-by-step tutorial on how to include your own edited files in Windows Setup ISO: